LogtalkDotOrg/logtalk3/manuals/_sources/userman/errors.rst.txt

 The Logtalk compiler warns about any referenced entity that is not currently loaded.
 The warning may reveal a misspelled entity name or just an entity that will be loaded later.
-Out-of-order loading should be avoided when possible as it prevents some code optimizations such as :term:`static binding` of messages to methods.
+Out-of-order loading should be avoided when possible as it prevents some code optimizations, such as :term:`static binding` of messages to methods.

 .. _errors_singletons: